pancsta/asyncmachine-go/docs/manual.md

 ### Waiting

-We can subscribe to almost any state permutation using "when methods".
-Subscriptions do not allocate goroutines.
+We can subscribe to almost any state mutation using the "when methods".
+Subscriptions do not allocate goroutines, as they use [machine time](#clock-and-context) to push.

 ```go
 // wait until FileDownloaded becomes active